 The hard drive lasts longer if it runs within the optimal operating temperature.
-It is then important to monitor the hard drive's temperature to ensure its longevity.
+It is then essential to monitor the hard drive's temperature to ensure its longevity.

-Harddrive or harddisk normally has a built-in temperature sensor.
-Thermal information of the hard drive is managed by the harddrive's built-in S.M.A.R.T.
+Harddrive or harddisk typically has a built-in temperature sensor, and the harddrive's built-in S.M.A.R.T.
 (Self-Monitoring, Analysis, and Reporting Technology) system manages the thermal information.
 S.M.A.R.T. enables monitoring temperature of both magnetic hard drive and Solid State Drive or SSD.

 $ sudo apt update && sudo apt install --assume-yes hddtemp